spsforks/QB64-Wiki/_MOUSEINPUT.md

 ```

-*Example 3:* Clearing any mouse data read before or during an [INPUT](INPUT) entry.
+Clearing any mouse data read before or during an [INPUT](INPUT) entry.
 Press "I" to enter input:

 ```vb